Special Educational Needs and Disabilites

 If it is felt that a more formal level of support would benefit the child, the class teacher, along with other support staff and advice from the SENCo, would plan an appropriately differentiated curriculum for the child.
 This ensures that they continue to receive high quality teaching and learning, effective support and use of appropriate resources or interventions, as necessary.

-An Individual Education Plan (IEP) and/or Individual Behaviour Plan (IBP) may be put in place to set achievable targets for each child.
-IEPs and IBPs are reviewed regularly using evidence of the impact of any interventions.
+An Personal Support Plan (PSP) may be put in place to set achievable outcomes for each child.
+PSPs are reviewed regularly using evidence of the impact of any interventions.
 The class teacher tracks progress to ensure planning accurately addresses the individual needs of each pupil.
 The class teacher and SENDCo meet each term to review strategies, interventions, progress and next steps.
 Where appropriate, children can be involved in setting their own targets and can review them alongside teachers.
 Parents are vital partners in the child’s journey through school and are invited to review their child’s progress at Parent’s Evenings, drop-in sessions throughout the year or whenever they feel they would like further support or clarification.

 High priority is given to the emotional and social wellbeing of our children and we offer an onsite fully staffed Nurture provision and 1:1 support for children who may benefit.